-PROGRAMME Fertility Education Environment
+Oxford Programme on Fertility, Education and Environment

 Channon, M. & Harper, S. (2019) How education mitigates the realisation of fertility intentions: Is sub-Saharan Africa different?
-PLosOne

-Leeson, G.W.
+PLosOne Leeson.
+G.W.
 (2018) Why all the fuss about declining fertility?

 Leeson, G.W.
 (2017) Editrorial - MENA: the demography of youth, the demography of ageing.
 Population Horizons, 14(2):35-38.
 Clifford, G. et al. (2018) Mothering at a distance and disclosure of maternal HIV to children in Kingston, Jamaica.
 Population Horizons